dtjonesuk/advent_of_code_2023/day04/README.md

 ## Scratch Cards

-Today we are tasked with
+Today we are tasked with calculating the winnings from a large pile of scratchcards.

 ## Parsing the input